CsillaFarkas/ParetoPick-R/README.md

 It provides a dashboard for the user to supply their own data, visualise it and alter a range of parameters.
 The code allows the user to select variables to be analysed in a correlation analysis and a cluster algorithm.

-* Variables considered by the cluster algorithm (produced in a call to convert_optain)
+* Variables considered by the cluster algorithm, the first 3 are produced seperately for each measure (produced in a call to convert_optain)
   1. **share_tot** - catchment area covered by measure (per measure type)
   2. **share_con** - ratio between area covered by measure and area available for measure implementation (per measure type)
   3. **channel_frac** - fraction of water from measure hru draining straight into the channel (per measure type)